• Skip to primary navigation

 Notes

-Ways to customize Pumpkin Pie Spice Blend
+How to Customize Pumpkin Pie Spice Blend

-• add ¼ teaspoon Vanilla bean Powder to give pumpkin pie spice a hint of sweet vanilla
+• Add ¼ teaspoon Vanilla bean Powder to give pumpkin pie spice a hint of sweet vanilla

-• add ⅛ teaspoon Cardamom to add intense, sweet floral notes (don't add too much because it can become stringent)
+• Add ⅛ teaspoon Cardamom to add intense, sweet floral notes (don't add too much because it can become stringent)

-• add ⅛ to ¼ teaspoon ground Cloves if you love the warm spicy directness of cloves
+• Add ⅛ to ¼ teaspoon ground Cloves if you love the warm, spicy directness of cloves

 • Prep Time: 5 minutes